Mumbai–Ahmedabad high-speed rail corridor: Planning

 In late 2016, JICA awarded the detailed design study for the project to a consortium led by Japan International Consultants for Transportation (JIC), Nippon Koei India Pvt.
 Ltd and Oriental Consultants.
 The study formally began in March 2017.
 JIC will forecast demand, set fares and devise a train operation plan, handle preliminary design work for structures such as tunnels and bridges, and draw up an overall construction schedule.
 Japan International Consultants for Transportation (JIC) Project Manager stated that "conditions surrounding the construction of a high-speed railway in India – such as weather, which is harsh there, and the quality and standards of materials – are considerably different from those in Japan.
 So we are now comparing and adjusting to these technical matters."
 Japanese public and private sector companies conducted training programs for railway staff in India.
-JIC stated that the local expertise in India gained from constructing and operating various rapid transit systems could be utilized for the high speed rail project.
+JIC stated that the local expertise in India gained from constructing and operating various rapid transit systems could be utilized for the high-speed rail project.
 Japan also provided training to Indian Railway Ministry officials, some of whom studied in government-sponsored programs at graduate schools in Japan.
-India and Japan signed an agreement to establish an HSR Training Institute in India by 2020 to train railway staff in high speed rail operations.
+India and Japan signed an agreement to establish an HSR Training Institute in India by 2020 to train railway staff in high-speed rail operations.

 The project received clearance from the National Board for Wildlife (NBWL) in January 2019 to carry out construction in and around wildlife areas.
-The Board required the NHSRC to create safe passages for animals to pass through before beginning construction, and to erect noise barriers and fencing to prevent any disturbance to wildlife during construction.
+The Board required the NHSRC to create safe passages for animals to pass through before beginning construction and to erect noise barriers and fencing to prevent any disturbance to wildlife during construction.

 The project received conditional clearance to cut down 53,467 mangrove trees spread over an area of 13.36 hectares from the expert appraisal committee (EAC) on Coastal Regulation Zone (CRZ) projects of the Union Ministry of Environment and Forests on 18 March 2019.
-The Ministry required the NHSRCL to obtain approval from the Bombay High Court and clearance from the Dahanu Taluka Environment Protection Authority.
+The Ministry required the NHSRC to obtain approval from the Bombay High Court and clearance from the Dahanu Taluka Environment Protection Authority.
 The NHSCRL is also required to conduct a study on the impact of the vibrations from the trains on the birds and mudflats in the Thane Creek Flamingo Sanctuary.
-The NHSRCL approached the Bombay High Court for approval on 8 April 2019.
-The NHSRCL announced in June 2019 that it had altered the proposed design of Thane station which would save 21,000 mangrove trees.
+The NHSRC approached the Bombay High Court for approval on 8 April 2019.
+The NHSRC announced in June 2019 that it had altered the proposed design of Thane station which would save 21,000 mangrove trees.
 As a result, only 32,044 mangroves are affected by the project.